zhongzachary/apple-store-gallery/README.md

 However, there are two issues:

 1. The last two image names are in fact not useful to us.
-They are here because [Apple Grand Central]('https://www.apple.com/retail/grandcentral/') provides a 360-degree viewer, and at this stage, I am not able to pull the media within that viewer.
+They are here because [Apple Grand Central]('https://www.apple.com/retail/grandcentral/') provides a 360-degree viewer.
+This issue was not  occuring when I performed XPath search using a browser.
 To solve this issue, see [Updating XPath](#Updating-XPath).
 2. More importantly, the actual link to the image file is in fact not embedded in corresponding html element.
 The solution is discuss in [Finding the Links](#Finding-the-Links)

 ### Updating XPath